Modern YEAR FOURTEEN (Part 2)

 –Robin Vol. 2 #15-16

-Stephanie Brown is kidnapped and held hostage, but Robin is able to rescue her.
+Stephanie Brown is kidnapped and held hostage, but Robin rescues her.
 Robin and Spoiler (with Batman’s help) then bring the kidnappers to justice and learn that Stephanie’s father (Cluemaster) orchestrated her kidnapping from Blackgate.
-Stephanie visits dad in prison and beats the shit out of him.
+Stephanie visits her dad in prison and beats the shit out of him.

 –Batman: Shadow of the Bat #37-38 (“THE JOKER”)

 The Joker wants revenge against all the people who heckled his bad comedy acts before he became a super-villain, so he kidnaps a bunch of people and puts on a comedy show at the massive, vacant North Gotham structure known as Mercey Mansion.
-Of course, people get their heads blown-off at a Joker comedy special, so Batman attempts to intervene.
-Before he has the chance, Wilde Norton aka Wild attempts to kill the Joker.
+Of course, people get their heads blown off at a Joker comedy special, so Batman attempts to intervene.
+Before he has the chance, Wild (Wilde Norton) attempts to kill the Joker.
 Turns out Wild’s family was tortured and killed by the Joker years ago.
-After Wild shoots Joker in his hand and leg, Joker doses Wild with his signature Joker Juice.
-Batman is able to sweep in and rescue Wild, who goes into custody.
+After Wild shoots Joker in his hand and leg, Joker drugs Wild with his signature Joker Juice.
+Batman sweeps in to rescue Wild, who is taken into custody.
 Meanwhile, the injured Joker escapes into the night.
 Dr. Jeremiah Arkham shows up and declares that the new Arkham Asylum will move into Mercey Mansion.
 If you didn’t already know, Arkham has yet to be rebuilt since its destruction at the hands of Bane.
 (NOTE: Mercey Mansion was originally 20 miles outside of Gotham.
 However, retcons place Mercey Mansion well within the city limits, a mere two miles from downtown.
 Also note that Batman has a secret satellite Batcave in a subbasement beneath Mercey Mansion, so this is pretty good for him.)
 Across town, the Gordons visit Harvey Bullock, who is fully active but still recovering in the hospital.
 When they arrive, Bullock is sleeping.
 A nurse gives the Gordons an update about how Bullock’s recovery has gone since coming out of his coma, waking up the exhausted cop so he can take some medication.

 –Detective Comics #683 Part 2

-Batman visits Commissioner Gordon, learning that the commish and Sarah have separated.
+Batman visits Commissioner Gordon and learns that the commish and Sarah have separated.
 Afterward, Batman and Robin bust Nico Vanetta.

 –Detective Comics #684

-Having just busted Nico Vanetta, Batman and Robin interrogate him, getting dirt about Penguin’s new plan (which has been drawn up by the Actuary).
+Having just busted Nico Vanetta, Batman and Robin interrogate him to get dirt on Penguin’s new plan (which has been drawn up by the Actuary).
 The Actuary’s scheme?
 A daytime robbery of the Gotham flower show!
 Batman is still able to stop the burglary, but the Actuary takes the fall for the Penguin.
 Meanwhile, Harvey Bullock hangs out with Renee Montoya and MacKenzie Bock at the hospital.
-They note that he is set to be discharged in a couple days.
+They note that he is set to be discharged in a couple of days.

 –FLASHBACK: From the second feature to Countdown #28.
 Batman confronts the seemingly untouchable Penguin at his new Iceberg Lounge casino.